DrewNaylor/guinget/docs/How-to-use.md

 **NB:** It may take extra `Tab` presses to get back to the package list from the search bar when the sidebar is shown.

 Double-clicking/pressing `Enter` on the `All` entry at the top of the sidebar search terms list returns you to an unfiltered list.

+### Search options

+Searches are now re-run after a cache update if there's text in the search box, but you can turn that off by unchecking `Re-run search after cache update` in the `Options` window as described in the `Sidebar` section.

 ## Showing unfinished controls